Cha-K28/msp4-cking-full-stack-django/README.md

 ### Features left to implement

-This Website is nowhere near finished.
+This Website is not finished.

 1. The profile app still needs to be set up. within the profile the user should be able to view order history.
 2. The about page has not been done. the about page simply should contain information about the site and its function
 3. I need to add reviews to the products page.
-4. Further work is required to get images and styling to work from aws s3 5.
+4. Further work is required to get images and styling to work from aws s3
+5. stripe needs to be set up on the deployed site
+6. fix delete button in shopping bag